Snowyy1/soc-incident-case-study-Phishing1/README.md

 ## Outcome
 - No compromise detected
 - Access was blocked at perimeter
-- Classified as low severity true positive detection
+- Classified as low severity true positive detection (Blocked Attempt / No Compromise)

 ## Skills Demonstrated
 - SIEM log analysis